Go To Previous Page 2

 Working Roles:

-• Providing expert testimony in court cases involving digital evidence
+• Testifying in digital evidence cases.

 8. Forensic Accountant